mustkem/hacker-news-ssr/README.md

 Search engines can crawl the site and therefore better SEO support than client side rendering.
 The initial page load is faster than client side rendering.

-### Implementation Method and technology stack
-This project hosts a intermediate server, generate all the templates at server side as requested by client/browser and send them back to client.
-These templates are sent as plain string and are hydrated at client side by methods proided by reactdom.
-Below is the list of Technology, library, packages etc used to create this project.

 ### Expected Outcomes:
 1. Server side Rendering with custom setup -- No third party plugin is used
 2. Semantic design